open-sdg/open-sdg-site-starter/_pages/faq.md

 Open SDG aims to be as accessible and usable as possible for every user and works towards meeting AA level of [Web Content Accessibility Guidelines (WCAG 2.0)](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag-20).

 ## What browsers can I use to view this website?
 Our website works with most of the latest versions of the commonly used browsers.
-There are some issues with using the site on older versions of browsers e.g. IE8 and we are working to fix these.

 ## What do each of the three tiers mean?
 Each of the SDG indicators are assigned to one (or more) of the following tiers: